martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 ---
 <img src="images/confirmreply.png" width="800" />

-After investigating the facts and reaching a conclusion, click on the inbox link in the side menu and select the complaint by pressing the reply button.
-In future versions, the analyst will be able to use a speech recognition tool.
+Once you've established the facts and come to a conclusion, click the inbox link in the side menu and select the complaint by clicking the respond button.
+In future versions, the analyst can use a speech recognition tool to compose texts.

-Use the confirmation screen to review the request and solution, or directing the citizen to make further referrals.
+Use a confirmation screen to review the request and solution or instruct the citizen on how to achieve the objective&nbsp;
-&nbsp;

 &nbsp;